Internet Explorer cannot display the webpage

 Check the following link to learn if it is the web site that is down, or if it is an error at your end:

-by deleting google.com and entering the domain name you are endeavouring to reach e.g. swcs.com.au
+replacing google.com by typing the domain name you are endeavouring to reach e.g. swcs.com.au

 If the error is at your end, click on Start, Run, and type CMD to go to a command line prompt.

 Type TRACERT and the site you are trying to access

 e.g. TRACERT www.swcs.com.au

 This program should trace a list of routers, showing you if one of them is blocking your path with a Request timed out message